ESCOMP/CTSM/doc/source/tech_note/Crop_Irrigation/CLM50_Tech_Note_Crop_Irrigation.rst

 replace fossil fuels and mitigate climate change.
 Miscanthus and switchgrass are perennial bioenergy crops and have quite different physiological traits and land management practices than annual crops, such as longer growing seasons, higher productivity, and lower demands for nutrients and water.
-About 70% of biofuel aboveground biomass (leaf & livestem) is removed at harvest for biofuels.
+About 70% of biofuel aboveground biomass (leaf & livestem) is removed at harvest.
 Parameter values were developed by using observation data collected at the University of Illinois Energy Farm located in Central Midwestern United States (:ref:`Cheng et al., 2019<Chengetal2019>`).